Image Source: Content Marketing Institute

 If you understand your customer personas, you can up-sell, cross-sell and turn customers into repeat customers as well as evangelists, increasing lifetime value.

 Here you need to be as specific as possible.
 You need to outline who your audience is, identify what personas they fall into (three or four personas is usually fine), and what their ideal content engagement cycle might be like and over what period and the frequency you should be hitting them.
-You should work out what sort of information they’re looking for, what format and what content you can deliver that will help them move nicely along their buyer’s journey so you can solve their issue and ease their pain.
+Crucially, you need to understand their buying pain and how you can best solve their problems.
+Work out what sort of information they’re looking for, the format they like and what content you can create that will help them move along your buyer’s journey so they feel like you’ve helped them, and they’ve not been sold to.

 5. Your Channel Plan